fbpixelBristol Stool Chart: What Your Stool Says About Your Bowel Health | Thomson Medical

 • Type 3:

-• Similar to type 2, it is also log-shaped but with cracks on the surface.
-This is considered the 'gold standard' of poop.
+• Similar to type 2, this stool is log-shaped, but has cracks on its surface.
+This type of stool is considered normal.

 • Type 4: